-- / Helping shape and drive the vision for The Glasgow School of Art and ensuring effective implementation of key cross-GSA plans, policies and procedures; - / Interfacing, as appropriate, with academic, regulatory, and professional bodies; - Leading the development of GSA learning and teaching, quality assurance, wider access, research, knowledge exchange, internationalisation and other institutional strategies and ensuring their effective implementation; - Taking cross-GSA responsibility for specific developments in learning and teaching, research and knowledge exchange and internationalisation.
-Helping shape and drive the vision for The Glasgow School of Art
+- Helping shape and drive the vision for The Glasgow School of Art and ensure effective implementation of key cross-GSA plans, policies and procedures; - Interfacing, as appropriate, with academic and regulatory bodies (e.g. QAA, University of Glasgow); - / Leading the development of GSA learning and teaching, quality assurance, wider access, research, knowledge exchange, internationalisation and other institutional strategies and ensuring their effective implementation; - / Taking cross-GSA responsibility for specific developments in learning and teaching, research and knowledge exchange and internationalisation.